pecpys/Multiple-MOC-Power-Module-control-by-BLE/README.md

 that mean control device no.1, port A/B forward, speed = 10, port C/D stop, speed = 0

 and you can control all device in the same time by use device no. 255 (broadcast)

+The module that subpport this ble protocol is the name start with JG_JMC-xxxx I put the picture of device for example in file